theostos/FACS-synthetic-classifier/README.md

 </center>

-During training, we apply the Gaussian Negative Log Likelihood (GNLL) loss to handle the uncertainty of predictions.
+During training, we apply the **GNLL** loss to handle the uncertainty of predictions.

 **ADD LEARNING CURVE + VALIDATION**
 ## Results (WIP)